Factbox: The hunt for the Paris attackers

 Other: Possible third, unnamed, suicide bomber who died in Nov 13 Stade de France attacks.
 Source: police notice asking people to help identify the person in a photo.

-Woman who allegedly blew herself up during the Nov.
-18 police assault on the flat in Saint Denis.
+Hasna Ait Boulahcenis: Woman who died (believed to have blown herself up) during the Nov.
+18 police assault on the flat in Saint-Denis.
 Source: Paris prosecutor.
-Woman's first name may be Hasna Ait Boulahcenis and she may be a cousin of Abdelhamid Abaaoud, according to a source close to case.
+She is believed to be a cousin of Abdelhamid Abaaoud, according to a source close to case.

 BROADER SWEEPS: